jch00oo/CAA-Data-Analysis-Project/README.md

 ![Screen Shot 2020-12-03 at 12 27 16 PM](https://user-images.githubusercontent.com/70298391/101084498-e6317480-3562-11eb-8540-c297496f7fba.png)

-To further understand clickers engagement, we analzyed the relationship between number of clicks per edition and number of URLs included in each monthly newsletter.
+To further understand clickers engagement, we analyzed the relationship between number of clicks per edition and number of URLs included in each monthly newsletter.
 We used the code below to extract the total number of links per PDF edition of every monthly CalCons newsletter. [source](https://www.thepythoncode.com/article/extract-pdf-links-with-python)

 ```python
 total_urls = []